mvolonnino/VolbeatsMusic/README.md

 - Play Pause icon now functional next to selected or playing song
 - Shuffle Button in footer now shuffles next song to be played
 - Heart Icons work as for adding or removing from user liked tracks.
-- Toast for some 404 error handling.
-More to come
+- Toast for error handling and displaying errors to user.

 ## Future Updates